Turtles need UVB light to warm up, dry their shell, and to soak up UV rays. Here is what you need to know about UVB lights for turtles.

 Many of these lights produce excess amounts of UV-A, which would not be healthy for your turtle.

-- Mega-Ray Mercury Vapor Bulb (click here to see the current price on Amazon) – The Mega-Ray bulbs have been my personal favorite for a long time.
+- Mega-Ray Mercury Vapor Bulb (click to learn more on Amazon) – The Mega-Ray bulbs have been my personal favorite for a long time.
 My turtles love them, they provide plenty of UV-A and UV-B light and also, come with a 6-month warranty.

-- Zoo Med Combo Pack Turtle Lamp (click to see the current price on Amazon) – Zoo Med bulbs are slightly less expensive than the Mega-Ray bulbs and are nearly as good.
+- Zoo Med Combo Pack Turtle Lamp (click to learn more on Amazon) – Zoo Med bulbs are slightly less expensive than the Mega-Ray bulbs and are nearly as good.
 They are a good secondary option if Mega Ray bulbs are out of stock.

 Both of these bulbs are fantastic choices, and you really can’t go wrong with either.